David vs Goliath (You against the Markets), A Dynamic Programming Approach to Separate the Impact and Timing of Trading Costs: Introduction

 \subsection{Related Literature}

 \end{doublespace}

-\begin{doublespace} Building on the foundation laid by (Bertsimas and Lo 1998), another popular way to decompose trading costs is into temporary and permanent impact {[}See Almgren and Chriss (2001); Almgren (2003); and Almgren, Thum, Hauptmann and Li (2005){]}.
+\begin{doublespace} \textbf{\textit{Building on the foundation laid by (Bertsimas \& Lo 1998), another popular way to decompose trading costs is into temporary and permanent impact (see, Almgren \& Chriss 2001; Almgren 2003; and Almgren, Thum, Hauptmann \& Li 2005).
 While the theory behind this approach is extremely elegant and considers both linear and nonlinear functions of the variables for estimating the impact, a practical way to compute it requires measuring the price a certain interval after the order.
-This interval is ambiguous and could lead to lower accuracy while using this measure.
-More recent extensions include: (Huberman and Stanzl 2005) minimize the mean and variance of the costs of trading, for the case of market orders only, and derive explicit formulas for the optimal trading strategies, showing that risk-averse liquidity traders reduce their order sizes over time and execute a higher fraction of their total trading volume in early periods when price volatility or liquidity increases.
-(Almgren and Lorenz 2007) derive optimal strategies where the execution accelerates when the price moves in the trader\textquoteright s favor, and slows when the price moves adversely; (Kissell and Malamut 2006) term such adaptive strategies \textquotedblleft aggressive-in-the-money\textquotedblright ; A \textquotedblleft passive-in-the-money\textquotedblright{} strategy would react oppositely.
+This interval is ambiguous and could lead to lower accuracy while using this measure.}}